"Forced worship stinks in the nostrils of God." —Roger Williams, 1670

 A former Marine infantry officer, Seiple's last posting was to the Pentagon, where he was a member of the Strategic Initiatives Group, an internal think tank for the Commandant of the Marine Corps.
 In this capacity he helped to envision what a new national security act might look like, as well as develop and implement the Chemical-Biological Incident Response Force (serving as its liaison to the FBI and the Centers for Disease Control during the 1996 Summer Olympics).

 He speaks regularly at the U.S. Foreign Service Institute, U.S. military schools, and within the intelligence community regarding national security, social-cultural-religious engagement, and the interdependence of religion and realpolitik.
 At the request of the U.S. Army Chaplaincy, Dr. Seiple designed and implemented the Chaplaincy's first training program for social-cultural-religious strategy and engagement (2010-2012).

 Over the years, he has appeared on BBC, MSNBC, Fox News, Saudi TV, Pakistan News One, Vietnam National TV, CN8, CNN and NewsMax.

 Dr. Seiple serves on the board of advisors for Carolina for Kibera, Inc, and on the governance committee at his local church.
 Most recently Dr. Seiple joined the Board for the Religious Freedom & Business Foundation.
 He previously served on the Wycliffe Bible Translators Board for 10 years (2003-2013).
-He is also on the board of advisors for Carolina for Kibera, Inc. Chris and his wife Alissa have five children -- Liam, Hanan, Hadessah, and Ashrei.
+He is also on the board of advisors for Carolina for Kibera, Inc. Chris and his wife Alissa have five children -- Liam, Hanan, Hadessah, Ashrei, and Jonah.